auth0/Auth0.swift/EXAMPLES.md

 // Retrieve the stored credentials
 ```

+> **Note**
-> 💡 You need to request the `offline_access` [scope](https://auth0.com/docs/get-started/apis/scopes) when logging in to get a refresh token from Auth0.
+> You need to request the `offline_access` [scope](https://auth0.com/docs/get-started/apis/scopes) when logging in to get a refresh token from Auth0.
 Make sure that your Auth0 application has the **refresh token** [grant enabled](https://auth0.com/docs/get-started/applications/update-grant-types).
 If you are also specifying an audience value, make sure that the corresponding Auth0 API has the **Allow Offline Access** [setting enabled](https://auth0.com/docs/get-started/apis/api-settings#access-settings).

 #### If you are not using refresh tokens